-NYSEG - Wadsworth St. - Geneva MGP State Superfund Project

-Geneva, Ontario County, New York Site No. 835015 February 2010
+NYSEG - Wadsworth St. - Geneva MGP Site Geneva, Ontario County, New York Site No. 835015 March 2010

-SECTION 1: SUMMARY AND PURPOSE OF THE PROPOSED PLAN
+SECTION 1: SUMMARY OF THE RECORD OF DECISION

-The New York State Department of Environmental Conservation (the Department), in consultation with the New York State Department of Health (NYSDOH), is proposing a remedy for the above referenced site.
-The disposal of hazardous waste at the site has resulted in threats to public health and the environment that would be addressed by the remedy proposed by this Proposed Remedial Action Plan (PRAP).
+The New York State Department of Environmental Conservation (the Department), in consultation with the New York State Department of Health (NYSDOH), has selected this remedy for the above referenced site.
+The disposal of hazardous waste at the site has resulted in threats to public health and the environment that are be addressed by this remedy presented in this Record of Decision (ROD).
 The disposal of hazardous wastes at this site, as more fully described in Sections 5 of this document, have contaminated various environmental media.
-The proposed remedy, discussed in detail in Section 8, is intended to attain the remedial action objectives identified for this site in Section 6 for the protection of public health and the environment.
-This PRAP identifies the preferred remedy, summarizes the other alternatives considered, and discusses the reasons for the preferred remedy.
-The Department will select a final remedy for the site only after careful consideration of all comments received during the public comment period.
+The remedy, discussed in detail in Section 8, is intended to attain the remedial action objectives identified for this site in Section 6 for the protection of public health and the environment.
+This ROD identifies the selected remedy, summarizes the other alternatives considered, and discusses the reasons for the selected remedy.
+The Department has selected a final remedy for the site after careful consideration of all comments received during the public comment period.